cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework2/Section2/Part4.md

 ## Methodology

-Get the reversed image by modifying the given halfedge and related parameter pointers.Below is a example of modifications made to haldedge:
+Get the flip image by modifying the given halfedge and related parameter pointers.Below is a example of modifications made to haldedge:

 As shown in the diagram, we now need to modify the pointers related to the halfedge h.